telerik/winforms-docs/richtexteditor/features/repeat-table-header-row.md

 ## Overview

 __RadRichTextEditor__ allows you to set a repeating header row for a table.
 You are free to choose whether there will be a single repeating row or multiple consecutive ones.
-The requirement for this feature to be visible is the table will span on two or more pages.
+The requirement for this feature to be visible is a table which spans on two or more pages.

 When the table header row is visible, a new (the same as the header row) row is visualized on the top of every slice of the table.
-This is only a visual change of the table representation – actually, a new row hasn’t been added to the table. __Figure 1__ shows what a table divided that spans over two pages looks like when its first row is configured to repeat on each page.
+This is only a visual change of the table representation – actually, a new row hasn’t been added to the table. __Figure 1__ shows what a table that spans over two pages looks like when its first row is repeated on each page.

 >caption Figure 1: Table with repeat header row applied